ossf/scorecard-monitor/CONTRIBUTING.md

 Currently, this project is consumed as a GitHub Action, so local development is quite limited.
 In order to test the full workflow, you can consume directly your fork and branch from another project or by adding a new workflow in your fork.

 Aside from this, it is possible to test certain things locally, like the `utils.js` file.
-Just check the test folder `_tests_/utils.test.js` to get a better idea.
+Check the test folder `_tests_/utils.test.js` to get a better idea.

 ## How to install the dependencies